Rational Veterinary Medicine:

-Rational Veterinary Medicine provides a resource for those wishing to look at the evidence behind the claims of homeopaths and other practitioners of Complementary and Alternative Medicine (CAM) and related pseudosciences (including raw feeding).
-As would be expected from the title it has a veterinary slant, which is not a bad thing because one of the chief bogus arguments that homeopaths make is “it works in animals” (it doesn’t)...
+Rational Veterinary Medicine: two websites working together to provide a resource for those wishing to take a critical look at the evidence behind the claims of homeopaths and other practitioners of Complementary and Alternative Veterinary Medicine (CAVM) as well as related pseudosciences (including raw feeding and the anti-

-So, next time someone tells you that Linde’s 1997 paper is irrefutable proof of the effectiveness of homeopathy or that the damning metanalysis of homeopathic trials by Shang in 2005 was biassed and poorly done or that homeopathy can cure leptospirosis or acute diarrhoea just hop along to RationalVetMed for the truth behind the hype.
+So, next time someone tries to tell you that Linde’s 1997 paper is irrefutable proof of the effectiveness of homeopathy or that the damning metanalysis of homeopathic trials by Shang et al in 2005 was biassed and poorly done or that homeopathy can cure leptospirosis or acute diarrhoea or that homeopathy must work because it’s effective in animals, just hop along to RationalVetMed for the truth behind the hype.